 Wildlife Biologist Degree

 All wildlife biologists will hold at least a bachelor’s degree in a related field.
-However, advanced research and management positions will require a graduate degree and most likely a Ph.D.
+Advanced research and management positions will require a graduate degree and most likely a Ph.D.

 Step 1: Obtain a bachelor’s degree.
 A bachelor’s degree is required to work in the field.
 It is essential that wildlife biologists have specific knowledge because of the delicate nature of their work.
 They must maintain safety and security protocols, do no harm to the environment or living creatures, and preserve data/specimen to the highest research procedures.
 An undergraduate degree will offer general courses in wildlife biology, zoology, ecology, biology, anatomy, herpetology (amphibians and reptiles), botany (plants and flowers), chemistry, physics, wildlife management, and any relevant coursework that pertains to a specialty.